TRANSGENDER / INTERSEX:

-I believe there was a particular reason for the man and the woman to be exchanging outfits.
-If someone was pursuing a soldier, that soldier could hide by pretending to be a woman.
-The woman could hide her hair inside the soldier’s helmet if she has long hair or didn’t cut it; thus appearing to be a male soldier.
-Another scenario that this verse could apply to is if a hetero eunuch wore the clothing of a woman to get into the king’s harem to try and sleep with his wives.
+I believe there was a particular reason for the man or the woman to be disguising themselves.
+If someone was pursuing a soldier, that soldier could hide by pretending to be the opposite gender.
+Or someone may dress up as the opposite gender to get access to a gender restricted area to commit fornication or adultery.
+Idolatry would be another reason.
+An exchanging of garments could also happen between conspirators.
+A hetero eunuch could wear the clothing and veil of a woman to get into the king’s harem to try and sleep with his wives.
 One of the king’s wives could feign to be the eunuch soldier or guard to safeguard him.
+That woman could hide her hair inside the soldier’s helmet if she had long hair or didn’t cut it; thus appearing to be a male soldier.

 Also, the Aramaic text of the next verse reads: , "And when a woman grows out her hair, she has praise (or glory) ..."
 Paul isn't relating a custom where a woman has to have long (Lamsa, KJV) hair; but that she should have hair, regardless of whether the length is short or long.
 Paul earlier had said that if a woman prays or prophesies when her head is unveiled, than she is equal to a woman that has her head shaved or shorn (1 Cor.
 11:5).
 She shouldn't have a disfigured or bald head like a slave (Deut.
 21:12).
 Gri-a "shaved or shaved one" has both an adjective and a noun meaning.
 It can refer to a monk; or contemptuously, to a slave.
 That is why Paul said: "...but if it is a shameful thing (or hideous) for a woman to be shorn or shaven, let her be covered [ with hair].
 (1 Cor.
 11:6)"